Does Warm Milk Help You Sleep?

 In our article, we’ll explore the most common causes of insomnia and poor sleep as well as how to best treat it.

 The Problem of Insomnia

-Insomnia is the most common sleep disorder in the U.S., with millions of adolescents and adults having trouble falling asleep, waking up throughout the night, or waking up and being unable to fall back asleep.
-Acute insomnia can be caused by life stresses like a change in jobs, loss of a loved one, or moving to a different time zone.
-Underlying conditions like anxiety or depression are the leading cause of chronic insomnia.
+Insomnia is the most common sleep disorder in the U.S., with millions of adolescents and adults having trouble falling asleep, waking up throughout the night, or waking up and unable to fall back asleep.
+Acute insomnia can be caused by common life stressors like worries about finances, loved ones, relationships, careers, and moving.
+Underlying health conditions like anxiety or depression are the leading cause of chronic insomnia.

 There are many recommended remedies and medicines to treat insomnia, ranging from changes in diet to prescription sedatives.

 Making lifestyle changes is the most effective way to manage conditions like insomnia.
-This includes setting a regular bedtime, managing stress, exercising, and avoiding a large meal right before going to sleep.
-However, if these techniques are not enough to help you sleep some nights, a glass of warm milk may be effective.
+This includes setting a regular bedtime, managing stress, exercising, and avoiding a large meal right before bed.
+However, if these techniques are not enough to help you sleep, a glass of warm milk may be effective.
 Scientists say that warm milk can be one approach to getting better sleep, but not for the reasons many nutritionists initially assumed.

 Nutrition in Milk Might Help

 Drinking a glass of warm milk has been a soothing tradition for decades.
 No one knows exactly how this tradition began, but it was an integral part of bedtime or stress relief for centuries.

 In trying to understand why warm milk seems to work as a treatment for stress and insomnia, nutritionists and scientists theorized that some nutrients in milk, along with the soothing temperature, could impact the ability to fall asleep.